MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish-extension/create-new-submission.md

 ### Store logo

-You must upload a 1:1 logo image for your extension.
-The format of the image must be .png.
-For image size, you have two different options – 128 x 128 or 300 x 300 pixels.
-We recommend you upload a 300 x 300 pixels logo to help enhance the appearance of your extension.
+Store logo is a **mandatory** field for completing Store listing page.
+You must upload a 1:1, .png image for your extension logo.
+For store logo, we accept these image sizes – 128 x 128 or 150 x 150 or 300 x 300 pixels but we recommend you upload a 300 x 300 pixels logo to help enhance the appearance of your extension.

 ### Small promotional tile

-A small size promotional tile (440 x 280) is compulsory.
+A small size promotional tile (440 x 280 pixels, .png file) is **mandatory** for completing this section.
+This tile will be used to display your extension listing.

 ### Media

 This section is optional, but we recommend you provide these images to help display your product more effectively.

-    - **Screenshots**: Screenshots are images of your extension.
+- **Screenshots**: Screenshots are images of your extension that describes what your extension does.
 You have the option to upload up to 10 screenshots and the images must be one of the following: 1280 x 800 or 640 x 400 pixels.
-If your extension supports multiple locales, you can provide locale-specific screenshots.
-    - **Large promotion tiles**: Optionally, you can provide large size promotional tile (1400 x 560) that the store can use to promote your extension.
+- **Large promotion tiles**: You can provide large size promotional tile (1400 x 560 pixels .png image) if you'd like your extension to be featured more prominently on Microsoft Store.
 - **YouTube video URL** : Enter a valid YouTube video URL for your extension.
 Video should be of good quality and minimal length (60 seconds or less and less than 2 GB recommended).

+Like the other fields on the Store listing page, the YouTube video must pass certification before publishing extension to the Microsoft Store.
+Be sure that the YouTube video comply with the [Microsoft Edge Addons Store Developer Policies].

 ### Short description

-It is a shorter, catchy description of your extension.
-We recommend you provide a short description in your package manifest.
-For best results, keep your short description under 270 characters.
+It is a short, catchy description that may be used at the top of your product’s Store listing.
+If not provided, the first few lines of your longer description will be used instead.
+Because your description also appears below this text, we recommend providing a short description with different text so that your Store listing isn’t repetitive.
+Short description of extension is picked directly from the manifest file of your package.
+To edit this, you’ll need to edit it in manifest and upload the Package again under Package section of the submission.

 ### Search terms